Life insurance dividend payment options

-If your dividend is more than your policy's annual premium, you’ll have to decide what to do with the money that’s left.
-You can:
+If your dividend is more than your policy’s annual premium, you’ll have to decide what to do with the money that’s left.
+You can choose from these options:

 - Request that we pay you in cash, or

-- Buy paid-up additional insurance (see option 2 below), or
+- Buy paid-up additional insurance (option 2), or

-- Repay a policy loan or lien if you have one (see option 5 below)
+- Repay a policy loan or lien if you have one (option 5)